New York Women Eager to Stop Restricted Abortion Laws Say They Impact Minorities

-Pop-Up Zine Northwestern was a hyperlocal, DIY offshoot of Pop-Up Magazine — the nationally touring live magazine from the California Sunday Magazine team.
-I was a Story Producer for this inaugural Pop-Up Zine.
+Pop-Up Zine Northwestern was an official offshoot of Pop-Up Magazine — the nationally touring live magazine from the California Sunday Magazine team.
+I was a Story Producer for the inaugural Pop-Up Zine.
 Its program read: “For everyone who ever wanted to be cool, dreamed of the big leagues, reminisced on the past, stood up for their beliefs, focused on the little things, or cried on Sheridan Road: This is for you.“

 Life after the email

 After the fourth suicide at my university in one year, I began to wonder: what happens in the aftermath?
 How do the friends & loved ones of the deceased grieve and heal in such a high-pressure environment?
 I wrote about it here.

 In the spring of 2018, I kept chasing stories around the globe – and they kept drawing me back to the Caribbean region.
 In the winter, I would follow my own family’s story to Colombia.
 Come spring, I spent a week reporting in the indigenous Guna Yala islands of Panama.

 "Beyond the block: A community organization in West Englewood plays for peace on new basketball court"

 This first real foray into video production led to cultivating a connection with the Peace House, a community hub within West Englewood – the third most violent community in Chicago.
 The story explores the relationship between two black men, and how it laid the foundation for the Healing Justice Court.

 When walls talk on the historically underserved South and West sides of Chicago, they tell nuanced narratives ranging from the exploration of identity to education of the incarcerated.
 I chose murals as a series subject to snag the attention of Voice It’s younger, more aesthetically-inclined audience.